dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

      * ReLU introduces non-linearity to the network, allowing it to learn complex patterns in the data (i.e. it can learn from non-linear relationships in the data)

 * Choosing activation functions
+     * You can choose different activation functions across the different layers within the same neural network
           * Binary classification problem: sigmoid activation function
           * Regression problem where output can take either negative or positive values: linear aggregation function
           * Regression problem where output>=0: ReLU

 ## Decision Boundaries